polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-http-requests.md

 ## Set a deadline and instantiate an HTTP request

+In most cases, you want to limit the time allowed for an offchain worker to execute its operations.
+For this example, you can set a hard-coded deadline of two seconds to complete the external call.
+You can also wait indefinitely for the response.
+However, waiting indefinitely might result in a timeout from the external host machine.

 1. Create a deadline of 2 seconds.

-   We want to keep the offchain worker execution time reasonable, so we set a hard-coded deadline to 2s to complete the external call.
-   You can also wait indefinitely for the response, however you may still get a timeout coming from the host machine.

    ```rust
    let deadline = sp_io::offchain::timestamp().add(Duration::from_millis(2_000));